Narnala: Location

-The fort is located in the Akot Taluka of Akola district, Berar at coordinates of 21°14'38"N 77°01'40"E. The closest city is Akot, which is 18 km away.
+The fort is located in the Akot Taluka of Akola district, Berar, at coordinates of 21°14'38"N 77°01'40"E. The closest city is Akot, which is 18 km away.
 It is at the southernmost tip of the Satpura Hills at an elevation of 932 meters above sea level.
-Currently the fort falls within the Melghat Tiger Reserve.
+Currently, the fort falls within the Melghat Tiger Reserve.

-The climate of Narnala fort is classified as Humid subtropical as per Köppen-Geiger climate classification with mild to cool winters (November to March), wet Monsoon season (June to October) and hot long summer (March to June).
-Temperature ranges from 0 °C to 23 °C in winter, 17 °C to 42 °C in summer and 15 °C to 27 °C in Monsoon.
+The climate of Narnala Fort is classified as humid subtropical under the Köppen climate classification, with mild to cool winters (November to March), a wet monsoon season (June to October), and a hot, long summer (March to June).
+Temperature ranges from 0–23 °C in winter, 17–42 °C in summer, and 15–27 °C in monsoon.